wanderindev/earth-mars-and-beyond/README.md

 - Using pure functions
 - Supporting immutability with Immutable JS
 - Iterating over, reshaping, and accessing information from complex API responses
-- Using ES6 constructs like const, let, arrow functions, and new Array methods.
+- Using ES6 constructs like `const`, `let`, arrow functions, and new Array methods.

 ### Live Website
 Check out the live website [here](https://earth-mars-and-beyond.com/).